divshot/divshot-cli/README.md

 3. ` error page ` - the relative path or absolute url of an error/not foud page to display in in your app.
 4. ` create app ` - do you want to create  new app on Divshot upon completing these steps?
 (As opposed to only creating the app locally)

-Once your initiated your app, the *root* directory will now contain a ` divshot.json ` file with your settings.
+Once you initiated your app, the *root* directory will now contain a ` divshot.json ` file with your settings.
 You may reference [Divshot configuration reference](http://docs.divshot.io/guides/configuration) for a more detailed description of this file.

 ### login